CentML/asplos23-tutorial/_staffers/3_anand.md

 role: Organizer
 ---

-PhD student at University of Toronto, Chief Software Architect at CentML Inc.
+PhD student at University of Toronto, <br> Chief Software Architect at CentML Inc.